 Reflective Practice – the ability to self-assess competence, to seek out and learn from feedback, to practice self-care, and to commit to one’s professional development.

-Interns will cultivate the awareness, sensitivity, and skill needed to provide competent professional psychological services to individuals and groups representing various dimensions of diversity, broadly defined.
+Interns will cultivate the ability to provide multiculturally competent professional psychological services to individuals and groups representing various dimensions of diversity, broadly defined.

 Individual-Cultural Diversity – awareness, sensitivity, and skill in working professionally with diverse individuals, groups, and communities.
 The ability to acquire cultural knowledge of oneself and to understand complex dimensions of culture in others and to use that knowledge effectively in psychological work.

-Interns will acquire intermediate to advanced skills in a variety of assessment types, with an emphasis on educational assessment (i.e. Learning Disability, ADHD) and outcome assessment.
+Interns will acquire intermediate to advanced skills in assessment, with an emphasis on educational assessment (i.e. Learning Disability, ADHD) and outcome assessment.

 Outcome Evaluation - the ability to evaluate the progress of one’s own activities and to use this information to improve one’s own clinical effectiveness.